handsontable/hyperformula-demos/README.md

 - **develop** branch
 - version branches e.g. **1.0.x**, **1.1.x**, **2.0.x**

-The demos on each version branch works with the corresponding version of HyperFormula.
+The demos on each version branch work with the corresponding version of HyperFormula.

 ## Running the demos